islet-project/islet/examples/veraison/README.md

 * provisioning
 * gathering measurements
 * feeding measurements to veraison and realm verifier
-* running realm to verify
+* running realm for verification purposes
 * running verification services (veraison/realm verifier)
 * verification itself

 It is best and even sometimes required that all the required repos are placed in one directory.
 I'll call it `CCA` and it will be referred throughout this file.

-The following repos will be used (they have some additional dependencies like `rust-rsi`, `ratls` and `realm-verfier`, but it's not required to clone those repos manually):
+The following repos will be used:

 * Islet: https://github.com/Samsung/islet that provides: